Get the Blueprint

 Before you commit significant capital or break ground, it's crucial to perform a Bandwidth Audit.
 This isn't a feel-good exercise; it's a cold, hard look at your capacity.
 We break it down into three parts:

-2. Energy and Mental Load: A custom build is a marathon, not a sprint.
+• Energy and Mental Load: A custom build is a marathon, not a sprint.
 It’s emotionally taxing.
-Are you resilient enough to handle inevitable problems—material delays, subcontractor issues, or unexpected site conditions?
+Are you resilient enough to handle inevitable problems like material delays, subcontractor issues, or unexpected site conditions?
 Can you maintain a productive, professional relationship with your team, even when challenges arise?
 Your ability to remain calm and decisive under pressure is a critical asset.

 When Your Invisible Budget is Stretched Thin